 - Eventually wear out your air conditioner much faster.

 Leveling an air conditioner pad requires expertise.
-It’s usually not a job you’ll want to try by yourself, since your air conditioner might need to be temporarily disconnected.
-This requires the help of a certified HVAC tech.
+It’s typically not a job you’ll want to try by yourself, because your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC technician.

-If you’re worried your air conditioner is sinking and creating problems, give Mayeuxs AC & Heating a call at (985) 764-2426.
+If you think your air conditioner is sinking and creating problems, give Mayeuxs AC & Heating a call at (985) 764-2426.
 We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.